RcCamargo07/python-for-games/README.md

-# 🐍 Python para Games
+# 🐍 Python for Games

-Material prático de introdução à programação utilizando Python e conceitos relacionados ao desenvolvimento de jogos.
+Practical introductory material on programming using Python and concepts related to game development.

-## 🎯 Objetivo
+## 🎯 Objective

-Este projeto foi criado para demonstrar como conceitos fundamentais de programação podem ser aprendidos através de exemplos e aplicações relacionadas ao desenvolvimento de jogos.
+This project was created to demonstrate how fundamental programming concepts can be learned through examples and applications related to game development.

-## 📚 Conteúdos
+## 📚 Contents

-- Variáveis
+- Variables
-- Tipos de dados
+- Data types
-- Entrada e saída
+- Input and output
-- Operadores
+- Operators
-- Condicionais
+- Conditionals
-- Estruturas de repetição
+- Loops
-- Funções
+- Functions
-- Listas
+- Lists
-- Lógica de programação
+- Programming logic

-## 🎮 Projeto final
+## 🎮 Final Project

-Ao final do conteúdo será desenvolvido um pequeno jogo em Python, utilizando os conceitos apresentados ao longo dos módulos.
+At the end of the course, you’ll develop a small game in Python using the concepts presented throughout the modules.

-## 👨‍🏫 Público
+## 👨‍🏫 Target Audience

-Material pensado principalmente para pessoas que estão começando a estudar programação.
+This material is primarily designed for people who are just starting to learn programming.

-## 🛠️ Tecnologia
+## 🛠️ Technology

 - Python 3